Required Minimum Distributions (RMDs)

 - To take your RMD, complete the Required Minimum Distribution form.
 If you’d like Sit to automatically recalculate and distribute your RMD each year, be sure to check the appropriate box under the heading “Systematic Distributions.”

 - Your RMD may be withdrawn in one or more distributions throughout the year, as long as the total required amount is taken by December 31st.

 Required Beginning Date

-- You must begin taking an RMD each year beginning in the year that you turn age 70½.
-Your first RMD, however, can be delayed until April 1st of the following year.
+NOTE: Your first RMD can be delayed until April 1st of the following year.
 If you postpone it into the following year, you will need to take two distributions that year (one for the previous year and one for the current year).